A Survey on Speech Deepfake Detection: Training and robustness advancements in fully Deepfake detection

 \subsection{Interpretability of results}

-Several existing works have leveraged explainable artificial intelligence (XAI) tools \cite{arrieta2020explainable} to uncover the behaviour of deep neural network algorithms in detecting spoofed audio.
-Ge et al. \cite{ge2022explaining} is the first effort to utilize SHapley Additive exPlanations (SHAP) \cite{lundberg2017unified} scores to explain detection results on the ASVspoof2019-LA dataset, by testing on speech and non-speech intervals and different subbands.
+Explainable artificial intelligence (XAI) tools have been leveraged to uncover the behaviour of DL algorithms in detecting speech Deepfake.
+The work in \cite{ge2022explaining} is the first effort to utilize SHapley Additive exPlanations (SHAP) scores to explain detection results on the ASVspoof2019-LA dataset, by testing on speech and non-speech intervals and different subbands.
 The observation reveals that the classifier has learned to focus on non-speech intervals and highlighted the attention at the low-frequency sub-band at 0.5-0.6kHz.
-Lim et al. \cite{lim2022detecting} apply both Deep Taylor \cite{montavon2017explaining} and layer-wise relevance propagation (LRP) \cite{bharadhwaj2018layer} to learn the attribution score of audio formats in spectrograms.
-Furthermore, the Gradient-weighted Class Activation Mapping (Grad-CAM) \cite{selvaraju2017grad} is used in \cite{kwak2023voice, Tak2020CQCC} to identify the significant frequency ranges in the spectrogram.
+Lim et al. \cite{lim2022detecting} apply both Deep Taylor and layer-wise relevance propagation (LRP) to learn the attribution score of speech formats in spectrograms.
+Furthermore, the Gradient-weighted Class Activation Mapping (Grad-CAM) is used in \cite{Tak2020CQCC} to identify the significant frequency ranges in the spectrogram.
+Recently, Li et al. \cite{li24oa_interspeech} propose a class activation map as a visual interpretation of detection results, which provides internal justification for the decision-making process.